 As well as the cost of care differing between regions, the cost of care also differs between individual home care providers within the region.
 In order to find out the exact cost of home care it is best to ring home care providers directly and discuss their fees with the Service Manager.

 Below is a table outlining the average hourly cost of home care in the different regions of England.
-This data is a culmination of the average prices from mystery shopping a number of home care provider’s from each county within each region.
+This data is a culmination of the average prices from mystery shopping a number of the home care providers from each county within each region. *Please note that this data was last updated Apr 2023.

 |Region||Average cost of Home Care|